padiketeku/EnvMonMod/EMM-Prac-4-Land Clearing.md

 ## Remove non-vegetation surfaces

-Land clearing is the removal of vegetation, so vegetation pixels must be retrieved to investigate land clearing.
+Land clearing is the removal of vegetation, so vegetation pixels must be identified to investigate land clearing.
 There are many approaches to detect vegetation pixels, but the NDVI method would be used.
 A function to compute NDVI is given below.
-Before the NDVI, the bands were transformed to have surface reflectance values normalised between 0-1.
+Before the NDVI was computed, the bands were transformed to have surface reflectance values normalised.
 [The scale factor and offest values are in this metadata file](https://developers.google.com/earth-engine/datasets/catalog/LANDSAT_LC08_C02_T1_L2)

 ```JavaScript
 // a function that computes vegetation indices